-IEC 61508 is an international functional safety standard.
-It’s titled “Functional Safety of Electrical/Electronic/Programmable Electronic Safety-related Systems (E/E/PE, or E/E/PES)”.
+Ensuring the functional safety of software is essential for many industries.
+One beneficial strategy is to use functional safety standards.
 Here, we explain what is IEC 61508 and provide safety integrity level (SIL) basics — including what is SIL and how to determine the SIL level.

 What Is IEC 61508?

-IEC 61508 provides a framework for safety lifecycle activities.
-It’s the umbrella functional safety standard — and the source for industry-specific standards.
+IEC 61508 is an international functional safety standard and it provides a framework for safety lifecycle activities.
+Titled “Functional Safety of Electrical/Electronic/Programmable Electronic Safety-related Systems (E/E/PE, or E/E/PES)”, 61508 is the umbrella functional safety standard — and the source for industry-specific standards.

 Here, we give an overview of the safety standard and Safety Integrity Level (SIL) basics — plus compliance tips for software development teams.